 Step 3: Create a MySQL Database and a User

 Now you need to create a MySQL database and a MySQL user and then assign the user to the database with full access.

 Go to your hosting control panel or login to cPanel and search for the option/button to create a database.
 We are using SiteGround cPanel hosting, thus our screenshots will be of cPanel.

 Click on ‘MySQL Database Wizard‘ from your cPanel.

 On the next page, enter your database name to create the new one.
 By default, the database may include your ‘cPanel username‘ as a

 Once ready, click the Next Step button.

 Now that you have created a database, you can create and assign a user to that database on this page.

-Here, username also includes your cPanel username as prefix and you shall provide a unique name to it.
+Here, a username may also include your cPanel username as a prefix and you shall provide a unique name to it.

-Then you can provide a strong password or user the ‘Password Generator‘ button to generate a unique password for your database user.
+Then you can provide a strong password or use the ‘Password Generator‘ button to generate a unique password for your database user.